EskelCz/hopi/index.md

 # Hopi the Squirrel: Support page

 ### Issues
-If you have an issue, open new issue here: https://github.com/EskelCz/hopi/issues
+If you have an issue, open new issue discussion here: https://github.com/EskelCz/hopi/issues

 ### Contact
 You can find my contact information here: https://github.com/EskelCz